-Located in the middle of the Pacific Ocean, New Zealand often gives many travellers the impression that it is remote, but in reality, it’s only three hours from the east coast of Australia.
-Getting around New Zealand isn’t difficult once you’re there either, even if you plan to fly.
-New Zealand has a good lineup of international airports in destinations including Auckland, Wellington, Queenstown, Christchurch, Dunedin and Rotorua, and when it comes to a choice of carriers there’s plenty, including international airlines such as Emirates, Qantas, Jetstar, Virgin Australia, and the country’s national carrier, Air New Zealand.
+Located in the heart of the Pacific Ocean, New Zealand often gives many travellers the impression that it is remote, but it’s only three hours from the east coast of Australia.
+And getting around the country isn’t difficult once you’re there either, even if you plan to fly.
+New Zealand has a lineup of international airports in major destinations including Auckland, Wellington, Queenstown, Christchurch, Dunedin and Rotorua to name a few, and when it comes to a choice of airlines there’s plenty to consider, including international airlines such as Emirates, Qantas, Jetstar, Virgin Australia, and the country’s national carrier, Air New Zealand.
 The east coast of Australia is only a three hour hop across the Tasman, and there are multiple daily direct flights from destinations including Sydney, Brisbane the Sunshine Coast, and the Gold Coast, as well as further afield in Melbourne, Adelaide and Perth.
 The major carriers are Air New Zealand, Virgin Australia, Qantas and Jetstar so there’s plenty of opportunity to top up on frequent flyer points (except for Jetstar).